 Right now the spec does not define the result of this query as cacheable.
 It's not completely clear why, but I suspect this is because caches today never take the body into account, and starting to do so would be a major change that needs some careful thought and consultation.

 That said, it does avoid the cache invalidation of the equivalent POST requests.
 The above request as a POST would require every cache en route to drop any cached data it has for

 /customers, forcing all that data to be reloaded.
 QUERY does not, and that alone will be a big boost to many caching setups.

 - The request body is clearly readable and manageable - no special encoding or length limits involved

 - The semantics are clear: it's just querying data

-- You're now free to have separate semantics for GET, SEARCH & POST on the same URL
+- You're now free to have separate semantics for GET, QUERY & POST on the same URL

 You can use this to support complex querying in any language you like, from GraphQL to SQL to OData.
 Of course the server needs to understand whichever query language you're using, and you should indicate the format clearly in the Content-Type header of the request to make that possible.